hdadhich01/Holmes/README.md

 # Holmes
 A minimized version of [this project](https://github.com/hdadhich01/Albert) meant for public server use.
-Development and uptime ceased alongside base project.
+Development and uptime ceased alongside the base project.